FallenDeity/discord.py-masterclass/docs/views.md

         return self._interaction
 ```

+Modals can only have text inputs, so let's take a look at the [`discord.ui.TextInput`](https://discordpy.readthedocs.io/en/stable/interactions/api.html?highlight=view#textinput) class:

+- `label` - The text that appears above the text input.
+- `placeholder` - The text that appears in the text input when no text is entered.
+- `min_length` - The minimum length of the text that can be entered.
+- `max_length` - The maximum length of the text that can be entered.
+- `style` - The style of the text input.
+Can be one of `discord.TextStyle.short`, `discord.TextStyle.long` or `discord.TextStyle.paragraph` which is just an alias for `discord.TextStyle.long`.
+- `value` - The value of the text input.

+With that out of the way, let's delve into testing and working with modals.

 ### Testing our modal

-Now that we have created our modal, let's test out wether it works as intended or not:
+Now that we have created our modal, let's test out whether it works as intended or not:

 - Lets start by testing out the `on_error` method by raising an error in the callback: